ForNeVeR/file-link-executor/README.md

 File Link Executor [![JetBrains Plugins][badge-plugins]][plugin-repository]
 ==================

 This plugin will search through console output (including test output) for `file:///` links, and execute the links when they're clicked.

-The program output will be shown in a separate tool window.
+The program output will be shown in the **Run** tool window.

+For directory links, it will open the directories in a local file manager.

+Works for any IntelliJ-based IDEs, starting from IntelliJ platform 2022.2.

 Documentation
 -------------